-AGG recognizes that the G150 flap and slat actuator heater STC offers an opportunity to target operators, brokers and service centers regarding the availability of this STC.
+AGG recognizes that the G150 flap and slat actuator heater STC offers a prime opportunity to target operators, brokers and service centers regarding the availability of this STC.

 Campaign Work Product

 Website, email, physical collateral and campaign plan to stimulate sales of the G150 slap slat actuator heater STC and kitting.